kube-rs/website/docs/controllers/testing.md

 As you can see, this is a lot simpler than the mocking version on the Rust side; no request/response handling and task spawning.

-At the same time, these tests more powerful than mocks; we can test the major flow path of a controller in a cluster against different Kubernetes versions with very little code.
+At the same time, these tests are more powerful than mocks; we can test the major flow path of a controller in a cluster against different Kubernetes versions with very little code.

 ### Downsides

-There are two main downsides.

 #### Low Reliability

-Setup problems are common, but will depend on the stability of your CI provider.
+Setup problems are common, but will between CI provider.

 As you now depend on both cluster specific actions to set up a cluster (e.g. [setup-k3d-k3s](https://github.com/nolar/setup-k3d-k3s)), and the underlying cluster interface (e.g. [k3d]), you have to deal with compatibility issues between these.
-Spurious cluster creation failures here are common (particularly on `latest`).
+Spurious cluster creation failures on GHA are common (particularly on `latest`).

-You also have to wait for things to be ready.
+You also have to wait for resources to be ready.
 Usually, this involves waiting for a [Condition](https://docs.rs/kube/latest/kube/runtime/wait/trait.Condition.html), but Kubernetes does not have conditions for everything[*](https://docs.rs/kube/latest/kube/runtime/wait/conditions/fn.is_crd_established.html), so you can still run into race conditions.

 It is **possible to reduce the reliability problems** a bit by using **dedicated clusters**, but that brings us onto the second pain point;

 #### No Isolation
-Tests from one file can cause **interactions and race conditions** with other tests, and re-using cluster for test runs makes this problem worse as tests now need to be idempotent.
+Tests from one file can cause **interactions and race conditions** with other tests, and re-using a cluster across test runs makes this problem worse as tests now need to be idempotent.

 It is **possible** to achieve full test isolation for integration tests, but it often brings impractical costs (such as setting up a new cluster per test, or writing all tests to be idempotent and using disjoint resources).